Why you need to optimize your Instagram Messages?!

 Constructing your Instagram Messages

-- Watch your daily message quota (although the exact amount of messages you can send on an hourly and/or daily basis is unknown, the hourly quota is believed to be somewhere in the range of 15-30, while the daily amount is around 150.
-To automatically space out your messages throughout the day and create enough variation to avoid suspicion, we suggest using a tool like AiGrow)
+- Watch your daily message quota: although the exact amount of messages you can send on an hourly and/or daily basis is unknown, the hourly quota is believed to be somewhere in the range of 15-30, while the daily amount is around 150.
+To automatically space out your messages throughout the day and create enough variation to avoid suspicion, we suggest using a tool like DMpro

 Sending your Instagram Messages

-Use group messaging: to save time and message specific groups of your audience with the same message (up to 15 people per group), you can use Instagram’s group messaging feature.
+To save time and message specific groups of your audience with the same message (up to 15 people per group), you can use Instagram’s group messaging feature.
 However, as everyone can see your message, you must construct your message so as to be general enough to apply to everyone in the group, but personal enough to not sound spammy.
 You can do this through the method explained in the “Research your recipients” section above.
-To further simplify this process, you can use a tool like AiGrow. which allows you to automatically send customizable Instagram messages to up to 150 people per day.
+To further simplify this process, you can use a tool like DMpro. which allows you to automatically send customizable Instagram messages to up to 150 people per day.
 See the video below for a quick demonstration.

 - posting a specific photo and rewarding the first 20 people to send you a DM containing your specific photo.